Charles H. Welch

 Charles Henry Welch (called C. H. Welch) (1880–1967) was a Christian dispensational theologian, writer and speaker.

 During his lifetime he produced over 60 books, booklets and pamphlets, and more than 500 audio recordings.
-His most significant works are 56 bound volumes of the Berean Expositor, a Bible study magazine edited by Mr. Welch from 1906 until his death in 1967, and 10 volumes of The Alphabetical Analysis.
+His most significant works are 56 bound volumes of the Berean Expositor, a Bible study magazine edited by Welch from 1906 until his death in 1967, and 10 volumes of The Alphabetical Analysis.

-He also taught his dispensational approach of the Bible with lectures throughout Great Britain, the Netherlands, France, Canada and the United States.
+He also taught his dispensational approach to the Bible with lectures throughout Great Britain, the Netherlands, France, Canada and the United States.

 Welch promoted the Acts 28 position which he believed "is indeed of the utmost dispensational importance to the believer today.
 It marks a frontier."
-He believed the dispensational truths of the Acts period (29 – 62 AD) differed greatly from those written after the Acts period, (see Meeting with Dr. Bullinger below).
+He believed the "dispensational truths" of the Acts period (29–62 AD) differed greatly from those written after the Acts period (see Meeting with E. W. Bullinger below).

 Early life

-C. H. Welch was born in London, England on 25 April 1880.
-When he left school at 14 Welch entered the leatherwork trade, his father's occupation, and remained in the industry until 1904, age 24.
+C. H. Welch was born in London, England, on 25 April 1880.
+When he left school at 14, he entered the leatherwork trade, his father's occupation, and remained in the industry until 1904, age 24.

 In addition, his early years were influenced by the study of art at the Bermondsey Settlement.

-From November 1900, he became a Christian after hearing an address by Dr. L. W. Munhall, (M.A.) titled "Sceptics and the Bible".
+From November 1900, he became a Christian after hearing an address by Leander W. Munhall titled "Sceptics and the Bible".
 He was amazed as he "listened to a man who was most evidently sane and scholarly, actually maintaining that the Scriptures were true!"

 Bible Training College

 After his conversion to Christianity, young Welch actively attended church and various Christian meetings and lectures.
-During one of the classes he received a prize for writing “The Figurative Language of Scripture”.
+During one of the classes he received a prize for writing "The Figurative Language of Scripture".
 Afterwards Welch was offered a position at the Bible Training College of London as part-time general secretary.
-While attending the college he studied advanced Greek and Hebrew, while teaching an elementary Greek class.
+While attending the college, he studied advanced Greek and Hebrew, teaching an elementary Greek class.
 It was during this time that Welch began to develop his dispensational approach to the Bible.

-As his knowledge of the Scriptures grew, Welch disagreed with the direction of the Bible Training College which was forming a primitive church based upon the Sermon on the Mount and Acts chapters 1 and 2.
-As a result of this conflict, Welch resigned in 1907 and began meeting with a small Bible study group.
+As his knowledge of the Scriptures grew, Welch disagreed with the direction of the Bible Training College which was forming a primitive church based upon the Sermon on the Mount and Acts 1 and 2.
+As a result of this conflict, he resigned in 1907 and began meeting with a small Bible study group.
 It was during this time that he created The Berean Expositor.